View all events in this series

 Emma Viskic’s critically acclaimed Caleb Zelic series has been published world-wide and won numerous awards.
 Resurrection Bay won the Ned Kelly Award for Best First Fiction and an unprecedented three Davitt Awards.
 It was shortlisted for the UK’s prestigious Gold Dagger and New Blood Awards and is currently nominated for a Barry Award in the United States.
 And Fire Came Down won the 2018 Davitt Award for Best Crime Novel and was longlisted for the Dublin International Literary Award.

 Garry Disher has published fifty titles across multiple genres.
 His last standalone novel, Bitter Wash Road, won the 2016 German Crime Prize, a prize he has previously won twice.
 He’s also the recipient of two Ned Kelly best crime novel awards and last year he received the Ned Kelly Lifetime Achievement Award.
-His next novel, Peace, comes out in November.
+His latest novel is Peace.

 Sulari Gentill is the award-winning author of 13 books including the Rowland Sinclair series.
 Her book Crossing the Lines won the Ned Kelly Award for best crime novel in 2018.